LNWR electric units: Rebuilding

 At least two motor coaches, M28247M and M28282M, were rebuilt with flush panels and windows with large radius curves to the lower corners, giving them a more modern appearance.
 The reason for this is unknown, but it may have been a war-damage repair.

 Withdrawal

 The Watford Joint Stock was replaced on Bakerloo line services in 1930–31, with the LMS retaining three sets for use on branch lines until 1946.
 The Siemens stock trains were stored after the withdrawal of passenger services over the West London Railway following bomb damage in 1940.
-In 1952, they were converted to prototype 25 kV AC overhead EMUs (Class AM1) and ran on the Lancaster-Morecambe-Heysham line until 1966.
+In 1952, three sets and subsequently a fourth set were converted to prototype 25 kV AC overhead EMUs (Class AM1) and ran on the Lancaster-Morecambe-Heysham line until 1966.
+The actual overhead line voltage was 6.6kV this being the line voltage of the line when its was first electrified but at 25Hz.
+This involved adding a transformer and mercury arc rectifiers to the old motor coaches which was undertaken at Wolverton works with equipment from English Electric.

 The Oerlikon stock trains were replaced between 1957 and 1960 by Class 501 units, and a motor car, DMBT No. 28249, is currently exhibited at the National Railway Museum, York.
 The LMS electric units were withdrawn in 1963.